psmdom/mtg-workshop-repo/README.md

 ## Getting Started

-To run the game locally:
+To run the game:

-1. Download or clone the repository.
-2. Open the terminal
+1. Open the terminal
     - Press Command + Shift + P
     - Type 'Create New Terminal'
     - Press Enter